QUB-ASL/bzzz/docs/SET_UP.md

 ## Raspberry Pi Configuration
 To be able to access some of the GPIO pins properly the Pi must be configured.

-First of all, if you haven't already connect the Raspberry pi to the internet.
+First of all, if you haven't already, connect the Raspberry pi to the Internet.

 For QUB students see the image below.
 (This could take a few attempts)